-Compared to the rest of the Bay Area market, the Downtown San Francisco-Union Square region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Bay Area market, the Downtown San Francisco-Union Square submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 28 listings have come on the market, which means leases might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 11% of the office spaces in the Downtown San Francisco-Union Square are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 56 listings have come on the market, so you'll want to check back regularly for new listings.
+About 13% of the available leases in the Downtown San Francisco-Union Square are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,170 sqft.
-Most buildings in this market are around 6 floors.
+The standard measurement for office space in this area is around 1,500 sqft.
+Most buildings in this region are approximately 6 floors.
 Most buildings in this region were built in 1909 and are Class B.

 Health care is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Downtown San Francisco-Union Square folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.